Hardware target.

 App Store

 Register apps with kernel.appStore.register(meta).
-Apps with store: true are persisted to localStorage and visible to any other WebOS on the same origin running the same kernel version.
+Apps with store: true are persisted and visible to any WebOS running the same kernel version.

 Cloud

-The cloud subsystem connects to Firebase lazily — no overhead unless you use it. loadApps() fetches the apps Firestore collection and registers everything into the AppStore automatically.
-You can also fetch any collection yourself.
+Firebase connects lazily — no overhead unless you use it. loadApps() fetches the apps Firestore collection and auto-registers everything.

 Launching apps

-kernel.launch(appId) walks the full pipeline — checks the local AppStore, falls back to Firebase, builds a sandboxed iframe, and returns it ready to place anywhere in your OS UI.
+kernel.launch(appId) checks the local AppStore, falls back to Firebase, builds a sandboxed iframe, and returns it ready to place in your OS UI.

 | Event | Payload | When |